welbsterhansi/terraform-eks/README.md

-## For this challenge, you will need
+## For this challenge, you will need:
 - An AWS account with the IAM permissions listed on the EKS module documentation,
 - A configured AWS CLI
 - AWS IAM Authenticator